 Translatable strings are also capable of being defined as expressions, thereby allowing them to change at runtime.
 For example, while an alarm name would typically be set during configuration, a database designer might want the alarm to contain the value of the tag that triggered the alarm.
-Expressions can be entered by prefixing them with an equals sign, just as one would do when editing a spreadsheet, as shown in the example below...
+Expressions can be entered by prefixing them with an equals sign, just as one would do when editing a spreadsheet, as follows: